inovexcorp/mobi/com.mobi.web/README.md

 ## Build the Module

-The maven build process takes care of installing all dependencies using npm and gulp.
+You must download [Google Chrome](https://www.google.com/chrome/browser/) in order to build the web bundle.
+The maven build process takes care of installing all other dependencies using npm and gulp.
 Simply run:

 ```
 $ mvn clean install